 - Read “Is a career-related experience between first and second year necessary to match?“

 - Read NRMP® Program Director Survey (outlines how residency program directors view research when evaluating candidates)

-Attend the BUSM I Class Meeting during the fall semester: This class meeting is sponsored by the Enrichment Office; Suzanne Sarfaty, M.D., Assistant Dean of Medical Education, will speak about the issues on this page and answer questions from students.
+Attend the BUSM I Class Meeting during the fall semester: This class meeting (annually held during the first week of December) is sponsored by the Enrichment Office; Suzanne Sarfaty, M.D., Assistant Dean of Medical Education, will speak about the issues on this page and answer questions from students.
 She will highlight the Medical Student Summer Research Program and the Global Health Summer Scholarship Program.

 Common Myths and Realities of Planning Your Summer

 The following addresses the common myths and realities encountered by first-year medical students planning the summer between their first and second year of medical school.
 If you require additional assistance regarding these issues, you may make an appointment to see Dr. Sarfaty with Ana Gregory in the Enrichment Office.

 MYTH: This is your last “free time” in medical school.